Fatty liver disease and keto: 5 things to know

 How to know if you have NAFLD

 NAFLD is diagnosed by lab tests, a liver ultrasound or a CT scan, and sometimes a liver biopsy.
-In blood tests, in addition to high triglycerides and insulin levels, certain liver enzymes are elevated, especially GGT and ALT.
-An ultrasound or CT scan will show excess fat or other changes in the liver.
+With blood testing, certain liver enzymes are elevated, especially GGT, ALT, and AST.
+Triglycerides and insulin levels also tend to be high.
+An ultrasound or CT scan will typically show excess fat in the liver.

 Using a formula that calculates the combined effects of triglycerides, GGT, waist size and BMI, the Fatty Liver Index has been shown to help predict the likelihood that someone has NAFLD.
 However, in at least one study, waist size alone was found to similarly predict this risk.16